phetsims/phet-info/doc/interactive-description-technical-guide.md

 should be doing.
 Instead, Describer types just return strings that can then be used for alerts in UtteranceQueue instances.

-In general, Describer types need a fair bit of information from the model, and sometime the view-state to fill in description.
+In general, Describer types need a fair bit of information from the model, and sometimes the view-state to fill in description.
 It is cleanest to pass as much information into the constructor, limiting the number of arguments needed for individual functions.
 See https://github.com/phetsims/ratio-and-proportion/issues/334.